yurui12138/SF-RAG/README.md

 ## Running the Test Script

-To test the PT-RAG system, run the `test.py` script, which includes code for building the paper tree and answering various questions.
+To test the SF-RAG system, run the `test.py` script, which includes code for building the paper tree and answering various questions.
 Before running the script, ensure that the `files` directory contains the parsed PDF files.

 ```bash
 python test.py